TimeMarker-LLM/UniComp/README.md

 We also offer the demo of baseline, HoliTom and VisionZip, please check [demo.sh](demo.sh) for more detail.

 ## 📝 Other VLMs Applicaton
-UniComp supports extremly convenient application to other VLMs with few lines:
+UniComp supports extremely convenient application to other VLMs with few lines:
 ```python
 # ...
 ViT+MLP to get image_feat